 - Finally, list down the issues you are facing in your current kitchen.
 It will help your designer be especially cognisant about finding solutions for them.

 If you’ve selected A: Being the sole user of a kitchen, you can opt for one that is more aesthetic than functional.
 Opt for pretty colours and finishes, or even white!

 If you’ve selected B & C: The more footfall in a room, the more maintenance will be needed.
 Hence, an HDB kitchen design should be high on functionality and low on maintenance if many use it.

 #2: How many times in a day do you or your family cook?

 D. Multiple times a day

-Prior to cooking, activities such as washing, peeling, cutting, mixing and measuring takes place in the prep zone.
-You spend most of your time in this zone so make sure its a flawless one.
-In order to do that, two or more shelves and a dedicated counter top space makes it a convenient process.
+Prior to cooking, activities such as washing, peeling, cutting, mixing and measuring take place in the prep zone.
+You spend most of your time in this zone so make sure it is a flawless one.
+In order to do that, two or more shelves and dedicated counter space makes it a convenient process.

-Lastly, the clean zone is a zone that is separate from the prep zone and the cook zone.
-To avoid a cumbersome cleaning process, ensure the clean zone has a large enough sink with a glass and plate tray for washed cutlery and utensils.
+Lastly, the clean zone is one that is separate from the prep zone and the cook zone.
+To avoid a cumbersome cleaning process, ensure the clean zone has a large enough sink with a glass-and-plate tray for washed cutlery and utensils.

 #3: How would you rate your cooking pots/pans/vessels/cooker in terms of volume?

-B. I have a couple of pots and pans, and an extra induction cooker
+B. I have a couple of pots and pans and an extra HDB induction hob

 If you’ve selected A & B: The number of shelves required in an HDB kitchen design depends on the amount of cookware you own.
 We recommend installing one or two cabinets in the cook zone for storing your cookware.